carbon-language/carbon-lang/llvm/docs/TableGenFundamentals.rst

   }
   ...

-This definition corresponds to a 32-bit register-register add instruction in the X86.
-The string after the '``def``' string indicates the name of the record---"``ADD32rr``" in this case---and the comment at the end of the line indicates the superclasses of the definition.
-The body of the record contains all of the data that TableGen assembled for the record, indicating that the instruction is part of the "X86" namespace, the pattern indicating how the the instruction should be emitted into the assembly file, that it is a two-address instruction, has a particular encoding, etc.  The contents and semantics of the information in the record is specific to the needs of the X86 backend, and is only shown as an example.
+This definition corresponds to the 32-bit register-register ``add`` instruction of the the x86 architecture.  ``def ADD32rr`` defines a record named ``ADD32rr``, and the comment at the end of the line indicates the superclasses of the definition.
+The body of the record contains all of the data that TableGen assembled for the record, indicating that the instruction is part of the "X86" namespace, the pattern indicating how the the instruction should be emitted into the assembly file, that it is a two-address instruction, has a particular encoding, etc.  The contents and semantics of the information in the record are specific to the needs of the X86 backend, and are only shown as an example.

 As you can see, a lot of information is needed for every instruction supported by the code generator, and specifying it all manually would be unmaintainable,